ccelikanil/Cheat-Sheets/OSCP-Cheat-Sheet.md

 # OSCP Cheat Sheet by 0xpr0N3rd

-**Thanks to JohnJHacking && ByteFellow for some parts on this list.**
+**Thanks to JohnJHacking && ByteFellow for Privilege Escalation parts on this list.**

 ##